ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 A proxy that supports forwarding mode but chooses not to support rewriting the Virtual Target Connection ID to the Target Connection ID may opt to simply let them be equal.
-If the proxy does wish to dictate the Virtual Target Connection ID, it MUST be able to replace The Virtual Target Connection ID with the Target Connection ID and correctly handle length differences between the two.
+If the proxy does wish to choose a Virtual Target Connection ID, it MUST be able to replace the Virtual Target Connection ID with the Target Connection ID and correctly handle length differences between the two.

 If the proxy does not support forwarded mode, or does not allow forwarded mode